-Also, you can only go by train or bus to some places such as Sapa, so it’s convenient to get on the night train and arrive in the morning at the destination.
+Also, you can only go by train or bus to some places such as Sapa.
+It’s convenient to get on the night train and arrive in the morning at the destination.

 While seats on an airplane can be cramped, or the road can be bumpy if you travel by car or bus, rail travel is a better alternative.

-Vietnam train travel offers a comfortable experience with an excellent space to stretch out and get cozy.
+Vietnam train travel offers a comfortable experience with space to stretch out and get cozy.
 You can also get up and walk around if you feel bored or sitting too long.

 You can have local experience while traveling by train in Vietnam.
 Observing Vietnamese people, trying the food on the different train stops, buying souvenirs from the windows, etc. can make your experience unique.